-PWR 354 BUSINESS COMMUNICATIONS (W) (3)
+PWR 354 BUSINESS COMMUNICATIONS (W)

 An in-depth analysis of communication systems in business.
 The objective is to develop written, oral, and listening skills within the context of acquiring and holding a job.
 Other topics include resume format, cover letters, and interviews.
+Same as MGT 354.
 Prerequisite: PWR 210.
 Each semester.